• Writing

 Pair Coffee Like You Would Wine

-Join my free newsletter and get exclusive coffee pairing recipes and guides like this as well as tutorials that don’t get posted here on the blog!
+Join my newsletter (free!) and get exclusive access to my FREE resource library, which includes coffee pairing recipes and tutorials that don’t get posted here on the blog!

 Use the white chocolate immediately after melting so it doesn’t start to harden or clump.